pyohei/scop/README.rst

 Usage
 -----

-Clone this repository.
+After clone this repository.
 And you can excecute this command.

 .. code:: bash